nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Command Line

-> The interface that you, the user, interacts with FoodREM with.
+> The interface that you, the user, interacts with FoodRem with.
 The Command Line is the box where you type your commands into.

 ### E